janetuk/moonshot_docker/Dockerfile.tr.md

 This image provides a ready-to-use Trust Router server.
-It is configured though a set of environment variables and volumes described below:
+It is configured through a set of environment variables and volumes described below:

 ## Environment variables:
 * `APC_HOSTNAME`.
 Hostname of the APC server.